 Stephen Colbert invited fans to do this in the Edit Challenge.
 Footage of an interview was posted on the internet, deliberately providing material that could be edited into something less innocent.
 For example, "I love cock-fighting."
 The results can be found on YouTube.

 The Daily Show and The Colbert Report are also frequently accused of using the technique themselves — Bill O'Reilly complained that one clip of him apparently contradicting himself had "eight out-of-context edits" within a few seconds.
-Whether the edits actually changed the meaning of what he was saying is debatable.

 A staple of YouTube Poop is to take innocuous sources, such as a video game cutscene or children's cartoon, and remix the dialogue judiciously for the lulz.
 Often called "sentence mixing" by the fandom.